-- 1. From the Home screen, select Information > User Data > Waypoints > New Waypoint. - 2.
+- From the Home screen, select Information > User Data > Waypoints > New Waypoint > Move. - 2.
 Indicate the location of the waypoint: - Select Use Chart to move the waypoint while viewing a chart.
-Select Select. - Select Enter Position to move the waypoint using coordinates.
-Select Done. - If necessary, you can name the waypoint and provide other information about it.
-Select the waypoint on the right side of the screen and select Edit Waypoint. - Select Name.
-Select Done. - Select Symbol.
-Select a new symbol.
+For the GPSMAP 6000 series, use the Rocker to select a new location on the chart.
+For the GPSMAP 7000 series, touch a new location on the chart.
+Select Move Waypoint. - Select Enter Position to move the waypoint using coordinates.
+For the GPSMAP 6000 series, use the Rocker to enter the coordinates of the new location.
+For the GPSMAP 7000 series, use the on-screen keyboard.
+Select Done.